 Step 1: Start With Clean Data

-Before investing in fancy AI tools, make sure your financial data is in good shape.
+Before investing in advanced AI tools, make sure your financial data's in good shape.
 This means:

 • Standardizing how you record transactions